 You will need:

-A tablet or computer with an excel program or a 3-ring binder (preferably 1½-2″), pencils, calculator.
+- A tablet or computer with an excel program or a 3-ring binder (preferably 1½-2″), pencils, a calculator.

-Copies of Deposit/ Expense History page.
+- Copies of the Deposit/ Expense History page.
 (Start with about ten copies).
 (All the pages you will need can be downloaded or copied from this web page).

-A paycheck stub.
-(If it’s same amount each week or four weeks if the pay varies.
+- A paycheck stub.
+(If it is the same amount each week or four weeks if the pay varies.
 Then average the four weeks together to get a weekly average).

 Be honest with your estimates and try not to short yourself.

 Always keep receipts until they clear the bank, for your budget records or in case of possible need to return an item to the store, and for tax deduction purposes.